Input Controls

 checkbox

 A Boolean checkbox.
-Defaults to false
+Defaults to false if no defaultValue is provided.

 Example